Everything You Need to Know about Absolute vs. Collateral Assignments

 Releasing a Collateral Assignment

-- The owner completes the form and sends it to the lender.
+- The policy owner completes the form and sends it to the lender.

 How do collateral assignments work when you die?